FAMILIARISATION PROGRAMME FOR INDEPENDENT DIRECTORS

 However, the Company may give compensation in the form of reward or incentive to any employee for his outstanding or extraordinary performance, which is over and above the benchmark set for him during any year.

 Annual appraisal of performance of Senior Executives and other employees shall be done by the respective reporting authority/ head of the department in association with HR Department.
-Based on such performance evaluation any increase in remuneration shall be considered.
+Based on such performance evaluation any increase in remuneration shall be considered. - Supplementary Provisions

 This Policy has been adopted by the Board of Directors of the Company based on recommendations of the Nominations and Remunerations Committee in their respective meetings held on 12th February, 2016 and made effective from 01st April, 2016.
 The Committee may review this Policy periodically and suggest revisions in this Policy to the Board to ensure this Policy serves its purpose and accurately reflects the sense of the Board and the Company.